joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/03/sports/baseball/braves-sweep-mets-nl-east.html?searchResultPosition=4

 **Donald Trump’s Methods**\
-`His speaking style is more strategic than it sometimes seems.
+`He often utters falsehoods, but his speaking style is more strategic than it sometimes seems.
 Listen for the first time to audio clips from an interview with Maggie Haberman.`\
 https://nytimes.com/2022/10/03/briefing/donald-trump-maggie-haberman-book.html?searchResultPosition=5

 **Mudslinging at Balenciaga**\